disruptops/reconnecting-eventsource/README.md

 # ReconnectingEventSource

+**Fork Note:** this DisruptOps fork adds only support for an async function to retrieve header values.
+It is used here to add an authorization header containing a bearer token, since we need to secure access to the event source: https://github.com/disruptops/neo/blob/master/src/apps/public/src/services/sse.ts#L40

 This is a small wrapper library around the [JavaScript EventSource API](https://www.w3.org/TR/eventsource/) to ensure it maintains a connection to the server.
 Normally, `EventSource` will reconnect on its own, however there are some cases where it may not.
 This library ensures a reconnect always happens.

 To use it, just replace: